American Indian Education

 - Tutoring for students who need reinforcement in reading, math, or any academic skills

-- Quarterly meetings with Coordinator
+- Quarterly meetings with the Coordinator

 - Cultural family activities and potlucks